 Jane shook her head.
 “You’re both lucky that I’m working for Serjo Olerlo.”

 Daria supposed if she were serious about this, she’d find a job and get her own place.
 So far as she could tell, most of the people in the Foreign Canton lived six to an apartment since rent was sky-high and kept soaring higher.
-That’s what happened in a holy city where urban development was literal blasphemy.
+That’s what happened in a holy city where urban development constituted literal blasphemy.

 “Sorry,” Daria said.
 Yet what she wanted to say churned deep within her, bubbling to get out.
 She knew it wasn’t fair to Jane.
 She owed Jane, not the other way around.
 Why couldn’t she let these things go?